Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-Here's a good option because it packs down small yet keeps your core area warm for its modest price point.
+Here's another good option because it packs down small yet keeps your core area warm for its modest price point.

 I've got my eye on this one, because it has a hood for an extra margin of safety in windy conditions:

 Many of my fleece vests are from this company.

 I'm not even going to tell you how many colors I own (you'd need both hands)!